WeAreWizards/blog/content/articles/sharing-deployments-with-nixops.md

 Keeping AWS keys or any secrets in git unencrypted is a recipe for disaster.
-Bitcoin miners constantly scan Github for accidental AWS key uploads and will have spent thousands of your pounds before you can blink.
+Bitcoin miners constantly scan Github for accidental AWS key uploads and will have spent thousands of your $CURRENCY before you can blink.
 The NixOps state file itself contains SSH root keys, exposing those keys is the same as having the machine owned with a zero day exploit.

 **Keeping either the statefile or the `.envrc` with your AWS keys in git unencrypted is grossly negligent.** I know this is common